00-KAMIDUKI/loup/README.md

 # Loup
-A extremely tiny wayland wallpaper daemon that displays wallpaper content from an existing shared memory file.
+An extremely tiny wayland wallpaper daemon that displays wallpaper content from an existing shared memory file.

 ## Build from Source